nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

   - Bao
     - Learn Beast trick + Dominate mind
   - Same with Atton and Visas

+KOR
+- Additional lines with mod
+- ...
+  - What happened here?
+  - Do you think there are any living Sith here?
+  - Can you sense any Sith here?
+  - Let's head out, then.
+  - Why won't you come with me?
+  - Korriban doesn't look that bad.
+I'm not afraid.
+  - Very well.
+Stay here and keep the engines primed in case we need to leave quickly.
+- Go see Kreia first -> LS training
   - Kreia (need 3 lightsabers) `TSLRCM`
     - I wish to learn about lightsaber combat. `c_area("003EBO")||c_global_eq("000_Before_Visas_Trn")` + `c_visasfightav()`
     - **I don't want to fight her.**